techidaily/site-games-able/source/_posts/digital-delights-for-special-moments-via-steam.md

  These instructions are more or less the same across all websites that offer a similar service to Humble Bundle.

  Alternatively, you could just copy the Steam activation key and send it to someone you would like to gift it to.
-They’ll then have to follow the instructions outlined in our guide on[how to redeem a game key on Steam](https://www.makeuseof.com/how-to-redeem-game-key-on-steam/) before they can play the game.
+They’ll then have to follow the instructions outlined in our guide on [how to redeem a game key on Steam](https://www.makeuseof.com/how-to-redeem-game-key-on-steam/) before they can play the game.

 ## How to Send a Steam Gift Card

  If you’re not sure what game to buy for someone, you could just give them a gift card so that they can choose what they want themselves.
 Since you can’t gift DLCs on Steam, this is a good way to help the gift recipient get one anyway.

- We have full instructions on[how to send digital Steam gift cards to friends](https://www.makeuseof.com/how-to-send-steam-gift-cards/) , but here’s a summary to get you started:
+ We have full instructions on [how to send digital Steam gift cards to friends](https://www.makeuseof.com/how-to-send-steam-gift-cards/) , but here’s a summary to get you started:

 1. Click your name in the top-right corner of the Steam client and select**View my wallet** .
 2. Choose**Redeem a Steam Gift Card or Wallet Code** on the left side of the window.